I couldn’t see my kids for the holidays

 So what can you do if you don’t have the Court holiday schedule?
 File an application with the Court to get it.
 Trust me, it reduces the number of things to argue about!

 Something else to remember: it will take you about 30 days to get into Court.
 Don’t wait until November 1 to file your application hoping to get parenting time for Thanksgiving.
 You are not going to make it into Court in time.
 Also, so many parents have this same idea so around the holidays (end of October until January), it takes longer than usual and you probably wouldn’t be in Court for about 45 days.

 Do you need to get the Court Holiday Schedule in your case?
 Or are you simply confused about how to read it?
-Call me so we can schedule a consultation!
+Give me a call at 609-892-8773!